A Capella Singing Group Workshop Series

 Dwight Hall Public School Internship Program

 Students in the Public School Internship Program serve in a critical role as liaisons between a New Haven public school and the Yale community by strengthening current volunteer efforts and finding new ways to match resources at Yale with the needs of each school.
 Interns provide resources such as tutoring, assisting teachers in classrooms, and special programming to enrich current classroom lessons.
 In this two-year role, interns are placed at New Haven K-8 and high schools and work closely with school leaders to determine how best to serve the needs of each particular school community.
-The program is sponsored by the Office of New Haven Affairs.
+The program is sponsored by Yale's Office of New Haven Affairs.

 East Rock Record Journalism Program